Interview with Author Ron Clancy

 What is your favorite Christmas song/carol and why?

-In Best-Loved Christmas Carols, you say that “O Holy Night” (Cantique de Noël), a French carol, was once actually detested by Church authorities.
+In Best-Loved Christmas Carols, you say that “O Holy Night” (Cantique de Noël), a French carol, was once detested by Church authorities.
 Why did Church authorities feel this way?

 What makes your Christmas music projects unique from others on the market?